Studying online and digital skills

 Read our checklist of technology and facilities you'll need for studying online.

-Since the majority of teaching and learning will be virtual, we would like to make sure that you have everything you need to get started and make the most out of your studies online.
+Since some teaching and learning will be virtual, we would like to make sure that you have everything you need to get started and make the most out of your studies online.
 We have put together a list of essential software and equipment you will need and where to find out more information.
-You can read the full list below or download it as a checklist here – please make sure you read through this and check you have all the equipment you need.

 Some programmes require you to use additional specialist equipment, hardware and software.
 Your programme team will let you know what this is and how to access it – if you have any questions on this, please contact your Course Officer.